pip-services/pip-services-docs/content/en/node/redis/_index.md

 description: >

-   This module contains packages for working with Redis dataases of type key-value.
+   Contains packages for working with Redis dataases of type key-value.
 ---

 ### Packages